 Choking can also occur when cooking.
 This is when an object is blocking airflow in the person’s throat.
 If they can still slightly breathe, encourage them to cough up the object.
 Try hitting their back in time with their coughs.
 If they can’t breathe at all, you need to perform the Heimlich maneuver.
 To prevent choking, eat slowly and chew all your food thoroughly.

 Many people are allergic to some types of food and some may not even know it.
 Allergic reactions can cause swelling in the face and neck, leading to trouble breathing.
-If someone has a reaction, call 911 and use an EpiPen if there is one available.
+If someone reacts, call 911 and use an EpiPen if there is one available.

 Even before the actual cooking starts, there’s a lot you must know about food safety.
 You will be required to know these things to earn your cooking merit badge, and it’s just as important as knowing how to make something yummy.